black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 Finally, you will need to add some styles for your buttons.
 Start by setting the cursor property to pointer.
 Then set the text color to #0a0a23 and the background-color to #feac32.

 Then set the background-image property to linear-gradient(#fecc4c, #ffac33).
 Lastly, set the border to 3px solid #feac32.

+## Step 29
+Just like you did with the buttons, create variables for the following ids and use querySelector() to give them the element as a value:

+text, xpText, healthText, goldText, monsterStats, and monsterName.

+Remember to declare these with the const keyword, and name the variables to match the ids.